Definitions

 Registration—The process of enrolling in specific class sections.

-Resident—A student who, based on their application responses, is eligible for California residency.
+Resident—A student who, based on their application responses and/or documentation provided, is eligible for California residency.

 Residence Determination Date—The day immediately preceding the opening day of instruction for any semester or session.